rtmrtmrtmrtm/fate/README.md

 To find the numbers of sound cards, run fate -list.
 If you don't want to transmit, omit the -c and -out.
 If you need to toggle DTR on a serial line to transmit, try the -dtr argument.
+You can omit the -c arguments if you set the MYCALL and MYGRID environment variables.

 You should see something like this in your terminal window: